Data-Advantage/vibestack/step4-vibe/create-app.md

 - components/layout/error-boundary.tsx
 - components/ui/fallback.tsx
 - lib/utils/error-handling.ts

+For Google OAuth implementation:
+1. Uncomment and complete the Google OAuth code stubs created in Prompt 2
+2. Connect the Google login buttons to the actual authentication flow
+3. Ensure proper redirection and error handling for Google OAuth
+4. Test the complete authentication flow with Google

 Add SEO metadata to all relevant pages.
 Implement loading states and optimistic updates for better user experience.
 Create a comprehensive test plan covering authentication, payment processing, and general navigation.
 Configure all environment variables for production deployment to Vercel.
 Verify that all Row Level Security policies are working correctly and that Stripe webhooks are processing as expected.
 Ensure mobile responsiveness according to accessibility-standards.md.
 ```